 Since you’ve been investing into your retirement accounts while paying off debt — at least 5% of your income — you are going to be building on the investing foundation that you have already started.

 Once you become debt-free and have saved your fully-funded emergency fund, you’ll want to ramp up your retirement investments to a minimum of 15% of your income.
 The amount and where you invest really depends on your goals!

 We invest primarily in real estate, but index funds are another great option.
-You can invest in index funds through your 401k or IRA.
+You can invest in index funds through your 401k, IRA, or a regular brokerage account.

 How much will you need to save each month to have ___ saved when you want to retire?
 Start with that question and start figuring out what those numbers will be for you.
 Retirement is not an age, it’s a financial number.

 Note: If you’re already over the age of 35-40 when you begin your financial journey, you may want to invest 15% instead of 5% starting today, since you are closer to retirement age and it is more of a priority.